Julia-Wagner/PipeTracker/README.md

 ### **Design**

-As mentioned above, I already created a [website](https://p-wagner.at/), as well as all the designs and logos for my husband´s company before starting this project.
+As mentioned above, I already created a [website](https://p-wagner.at/), as well as all the designs and logos for my customer´s company before starting this project.
 I will use the existing design for this project.
 As a reference, here is what the company´s business card I designed looks like.

 ![Business card](docs/screenshots/business_card.jpg)
+*Existing design created by myself*

 I used shades of blue and the background representing water as it is fitting for a plumbing company.
-The logo is my husband´s name with the services he offers.
+The logo is my customer´s name with the services he offers.

 From this existing design, I created the color scheme for this project.
 I used [contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23274060%0D%0A%2300B2CA%0D%0A%23041020%0D%0A%23f9f9f9&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast and possible color combinations.

 ![Color contrast](docs/screenshots/color_contrast.png)
+*Accessibility/contrast check for color scheme*

 I will use the same fonts for this project as I used on the website. **Roboto** and **Montserrat** are both Google Fonts and fit well with the logo and design of the company.